dontcry2013/dontcry2013.github.io/source/_posts/node-httpproxy.md

 ```
 As above scripts block facebook and show a message to manifest our workstation is built up .

 Finally, it's time to use chrome to open a login web page of the website - https://login.m.taobao.com/login.htm.
-Listen all the http & https resquests and analyse & verify the signature program.
+Listen all the http & https requests and analyse & verify the signature program.